izabelape1/books-collection-postman/README.md

  1. Download and install [Postman](https://www.postman.com/downloads/) or run in a web browser [Postman web version](https://www.postman.com/).
  2. Copy link to my collection: https://blue-star-656429.postman.co/workspace/My-Workspace~a8bb4542-626e-4d98-8d68-75d4bb818fef/collection/25449881-adb14ac2-d391-4e83-8b9b-90b3438e67e6?action=share&creator=25449881
  3. Open Postman and select "Import" from the sidebar.
- 4. Wklej skopiowany link i zaimportuj kolekcję.
+ 4. Paste the copied link and import the collection.
 ## Examples of Use
 ### Token generation and saving the received Token to environment variables
 1. Select the "POST Token generation" endpoint from the collection (from the "Api-clients" folder).